Amandeep1194/Predictive_Analysis-R-/README.md

-This is a repostary.
+# Predictive_Analysis-R- Course repository
-# Predictive_Analysis-R-
+This respositary consists of code for the Predictive Anaylysis course at SAIT college.